pr-starfighter/starfighter/README.txt

 Classic difficulty is designed to emulate the experience of version 1.1 of the game (the last version released by Parallel Realities) as closely as possible.
-However, there are a few minor differences in addition to the changes to graphics, sound, and dialog:
+However, there are several minor differences in addition to the changes to graphics, sound, and dialog.
+Here you can fine a list of notable differences.

-* The current target is shown by an arrow at the edge of the screen which precisely indicates the target's position.
-In contrast, version 1.1's optional target arrow rested in the middle of the screen and only pointed in the general direction (north, south, east, west, northwest, northeast, southwest, southeast) of the target.
+* The arrow pointing toward the current target is colored green if the target is an ally, whereas version 1.1 always showed a red arrow.
+  The arrow is also positioned lower than in version 1.1 and does not disappear when radio messages are broadcast.

+* Life bars for named characters are labeled with the respective character's name instead of "Target".

 * Selling your secondary weapon leaves you with standard Rockets.
 In version 1.1, it instead left you with no secondary weapon at all (with no way to gain standard Rockets back).

+* If you buy a secondary weapon while one other than standard Rockets is already equipped, the currently equipped secondary weapon is automatically sold for you (which gives you money equal to half of said weapon's cost).
+In version 1.1, the old secondary weapon would simply disappear in this case, meaning the money was lost unless you explicitly used the "Sell" button.

 * Travel in Spirit works the same as in every other system, except that there is no chance of interceptions in Classic difficulty.
 Version